Three categories of Graduate Assistantship:

 To be eligible for a Graduate Assistantship, a student must have been accepted into a graduate program at WLU and be registered for at least six (6) credit hours for the term(s) in which they will receive the assistantship.
 They must also maintain the minimum GPA for the program in which they are registered.
 Graduate Assistantships will last no more than two (2) calendar years.
 Appointment as a Graduate Assistant does not confer any rights to permanent appointment.
 The length of service of a Graduate Assistant does not alter the temporary nature of the appointment or confer additional rights.
 Appointments are generally made on a semester-by-semester basis.

-- All WLU Graduate Assistantships cover (six) 6 hours of graduate coursework per semester regardless of in-state or out-of-state tuition rate.
+- All WLU Graduate Assistantships cover a maximum of (eighteen) 18 credit hours of graduate coursework per academic year regardless of in-state or out-of-state tuition rate.
+(Effective Fall 2017)

 - GA students living on campus will also receive a housing waiver (this is not for a single room and can only be applied to certain areas of campus housing. students are encouraged to contact Housing and Residence Life to ensure their campus housing is eligible for a waiver.
 Students residing on campus are required to purchase an on-campus meal plan.).

-Full time Graduate Assistants can expect to work 20 hrs/wk in both the fall and spring semesters.
+Full time Graduate Assistants can expect to work no more than 20 hrs/wk in both the fall and spring semesters.
 Summer work will vary based on position and academic program.
 The standard starting date for a graduate assistant should be one week before the first day of classes and the standard ending date shall be the last day of final exams.
 Graduate Assistants are NOT required to work when classes are not in session (ie holidays, between semesters), unless previously arranged with their supervisor.
+Graduate Assistants may receive compensation at an hourly rate of pay, or as a set stipend.

 Graduate Assistants will be required to participate in mandatory West Liberty University training as needed and must comply with all WLU policies and procedures.